Lincon-snel/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is for returning back home
+This is for shell scripting